Kuramoto Orientation Diffusion Models: Conclusion

 Beyond computational improvements, applying this framework to neural spiking data offers a compelling opportunity to further explore the biological plausibility of synchronization-driven generative models and to bridge the gap between theoretical neuroscience and machine learning.

 \textbf{Broader Impacts.} Our approach may benefit socially relevant domains such as biometric security (\emph{e.g.,} synthetic fingerprint generation), medical imaging (\emph{e.g.,} fiber orientation modeling in MRI), and scientific visualization (\emph{e.g.,} materials analysis).
-While improved generative models can enhance capabilities in these areas, they also carry risks associated with the misuse of synthetic data.
 As with other generative technologies, we advocate for responsible research and deployment in accordance with ethical and societal guidelines.